bedatadriven/renjin-packages/jenkins/README.md

 The Renjin CI plugin will look for a Maven install called "M3".
 This must be added in Manage Jenkins > System Configuration > Maven Installations.

+### Builder VMs

+Individual CRAN and BioConductor packages rely on certain system libraries and